rashzayn/NEAT-Flappy-Bird/README.md

 # Activation Function

-**TanH Activation Fucntion** is chosen to maek it easy to tell wheter a bird did or did not Jump
+**TanH Activation Fucntion** is chosen to make it easy to tell wheter a bird did or did not Jump

 ![image](https://github.com/user-attachments/assets/5dac3561-839b-406e-ad38-4feff7eb037f)